Domestic Renewable Heat Incentive Guide

 How Much will you Get?

-At this time, the tariff rate for the RHI for heat pumps is set at 7.3p per kWh of heat produced for air source heat pumps, and at 18.8p per kWh of heat produced for ground source.
-Once you’ve joined there will be no change to your tariff rate aside from standard annual adjustments to keep payments in line with the Retail Price Index.
+The tariff rate for the RHI for heat pumps (March 2020) is set at 10.92p per kWh of heat produced for air source heat pumps, and at 21.29p per kWh of heat produced for ground source.
+Once you’ve joined there will be no change to your tariff rate aside from standard annual adjustments to keep payments in line with the Consumer Price Index.

 You won’t need metering for heat pumps unless they are being used in conjunction with some other system.
 If you intend to use another heat source, such as biomass or even fossil fuel, to ‘back up’ or support your heat pump generated energy, you will need to have metering installed.